2024 Annual Security Report | OCTC

 A test of the SNAP emergency notification system tested the emergency notification system for the entire OCTC population enrolled in SNAP.
 Notifications are sent out that we test the system for functionality and timeliness.

-The College conducted a full SNAP Emergency Notification Procedure test for 2021-2022 Academic Year on 1 December 2021.
+The College conducted a full SNAP Emergency Notification Procedure on September 28, 2023 in conjunction with the OCTC Lockdown Drill.
 The results of the test were analyzed and, all students, faculty, and staff were notified that the test revealed some issues that have been resolved.
 Subsequent tests followed independently and concurrent with drills or exercises.

 Additionally, the results were documented by an official report of the results, both positive and negative.
 The report will be retained for seven years in the Business Office.

-All members of the OCTC Executive Team and the Prevention, Assessment, and Response Team (PART), completed FEMA Independent Study Courses online on Incident Command System (ICS), the National Incident Management System (NIMS) and other courses related to Emergency Operations.
+Key members of the OCTC Executive Team and the Safety, Prevention, Assessment, and Response Team (SPART), have completed FEMA Independent Study Courses online on Incident Command System (ICS), the National Incident Management System (NIMS) and other courses related to Emergency Operations.
 This training is documented in the Emergency Operations Plan located in the Safety and Security Director’s Office.
 The purpose of this training is to increase awareness and responsiveness to an emergency event, big or small, on any OCTC campus.
+Members are assigned EOC roles that are NOT always based on their current OCTC job position.
+If a member is replaced, then the incoming may be assigned the position , or reassignments may occur as needed with the EOC.

 ANNUAL CRIME STATISTICS